duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 ## B. Main Code:

 As shown in the [flow chart](), this step contains [pairing SST measurements](), [estimating offsets using LME](), [correcting groupwise offsets and gridding](), and [merging with common bucket corrections]().
-These main steps can be accessed without preprocessing ICOADS3.0 by downloading the [preprocessed .mat files](https://dataverse.harvard.edu/api/access/datafile/3424401) and place them in `$DATA_home/ICOADS3/ICOADS_QCed/`.
+These main steps can be accessed without preprocessing ICOADS3.0 by downloading the [preprocessed .mat files](https://dataverse.harvard.edu/api/access/datafile/3424401)(35GB) and place them in `$DATA_home/ICOADS3/ICOADS_QCed/`.
+When using command lines, we suggest:

+`wget -O $target_directory/ICOADS_QCed.tar.gz  https://dataverse.harvard.edu/api/access/datafile/3424401 `

-In case of use in deploying these scripts on a cluster, we provide  [Submit_main.sh](Submit_main.sh), which tuns the appropriate scripts on the Harvard [Odyssey Cluster](https://www.rc.fas.harvard.edu/odyssey/) that uses a [SLURM workload manager](https://slurm.schedmd.com/documentation.html).
+In case of use in deploying these scripts on a cluster, we provide  [Submit_main.sh](Submit_main.sh), which runs the appropriate scripts on the Harvard [Odyssey Cluster](https://www.rc.fas.harvard.edu/odyssey/) that uses a [SLURM workload manager](https://slurm.schedmd.com/documentation.html).
 To run the main analysis using the shell script, simply run (the command may vary on different machineries):

 ```
 ./Submit_main.sh